jedgentry/Parlay/parlay/docs/src/scripts.rst

 --------------------

 These are the basic functions you can call in a script.
-To use any of them, import them from parlay.utils, as seen in the simple example above.
+To use any of them, import them from parlay.scripts, as seen in the simple example above.

 ``setup()`` MUST be called at the beginning of every script.